aplteam/Cider/docs/Cider-User-Guide.md

 }
 ```

-What is this good for you may ask?
+What is this application for this you may ask.
 Well, let's assume that you are not using Git but a different version control software.
 With Git, Cider would execute the "status" command and show the result to the user.
-With your version control software, it can't do something similar.
+With your version control software, it can't do something similar because it does not know what to do.

 You can easily achieve that by yourself: just add the required code to a function you load early into `⎕SE`, and then make sure that `ExecuteAfterProjectOpen` is calling that function and you are done.

 Another application could be to bring in non-Tatin dependencies defined in the `dependencies` and/or the `dependencies_dev` properties.

+Note that you may use the `ignoreUserExec` flag to tell `OpenProject` to ignore the global setting.
+This is certainly useful when Cider's test suite is executed.

+#### 11. Check for `ToDo`

+Finally Cider checks whether there is a variables `ToDo` in the root of your project that is not empty.
+If that's the case then the contents of that variable is printed to the session.

+You may use this to keep track of steps that need to be executed before the project can be commited or published etc.

 ## Misc